Early Childhood - Infant Toddler - Certificate

 Second Semester

-- Curriculum Note: Students must earn a "C" or higher in all 10-307-XXX courses to successfully graduate the Early Childhood: Infant Toddler Certificate.
-If the course is sequential, the successful retake must occur before continuing the sequence.
+- Curriculum Note: Students must earn a grade of "C" or higher in all 10-307-XXX courses to successfully graduate the Early Childhood: Infant Toddler Certificate.

 What else do I need to know about the program?